BestOfDate

 • Phonebooth stuffing has become a fad.

-Phonebooth stuffing has become a fad.
+Phonebooth stuffing has become a fad

 In 1959, a new fad swept across South Africa, the United States, Canada, and Britain.
 This fad was called "phonebooth stuffing".
 As the name suggests, it involved trying to fit as many people into a telephone booth as possible.